ProtonMail/WebClients/packages/bundler/Readme.md

 :warning: Default no action to bundle the app

 - `hosts` : to create new deploy targets (branch) on a repository
+- `log-commits` : Send a message with log commits (arg: branch flow)

 ### flags
 - `--remote`: Build the current app from master via a git clone